Quick Links

 Safeguarding at QES

-We listen to our students and take seriously what they tell us.
-Our aim is that our students feel safe and flourish during their time with us.
+We take the time to listen to our young people and act on what they tell us.
+Our aim is for every student to feel safe, supported and able to thrive during their time at QES.

-Our staff are all trained to be aware and spot the signs of abuse and are proactive in reporting these to the Designated Safeguarding Lead.
+Staff are trained to recognise the signs of abuse or neglect and to report any concerns straight away to our Designated Safeguarding Lead.

 Our Team: